CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 # Spring Boot Starter Update

-If you are using Camunda Spring Boot Starter within you Spring Boot application, then you need to:
+If you are using Operaton Spring Boot Starter within you Spring Boot application, then you need to:

 1. Check [Version Compatibility Matrix]({{< ref "/user-guide/spring-boot-integration/version-compatibility.md" >}})
 2. Update **Spring Boot Starter** and, when required, Spring Boot versions in your `pom.xml`.
-3. Update the Camunda 7 version in your `pom.xml` in case you override it before (e.g. when using the enterprise version or a patch releases)
+3. Update the Operatonversion in your `pom.xml` in case you override it before (e.g. when using the enterprise version or a patch releases)

 # camunda-engine-spring Update